Final approval update: The Christie's data breach class action settlement was granted final approval by the court on July 28, 2025.

 Required proof and information

-- Settlement Claim ID from notice required to submit a claim.
+- All class members must provide the claim ID from their settlement notice to submit a claim.

-- Documented Monetary Losses claims require supporting documentation showing expenses and losses that occurred due to the data breach such as receipts, invoices, and bank or credit card statements.
+- Claims for documented monetary losses require supporting documentation showing expenses and losses that occurred due to the data breach, such as receipts, invoices and bank or credit card statements.

 Payout options